pichamon2545/game/README.md

 - Added progress bar to all levels
 - Added instructions in the beginner level.
 Inform participants of the level they are on before beginning each level.
 - Added a debriefing page (total reward earned in that stage)
+### V3 (06/29/2023)
+- Enter fullscreen at the start of the experiment, exit fullscreen at the end of the experiment
+- Show the current reward earned in each stage at the top right corner of the screen
+- Add a 300ms gap between the end of instructions and the beginning of the actual task
+- Record absolute time for all key presses and events such as lamp off and cues (used in raster plot)
+- Fixed the beginner task to record the correct trial number

 ## Online psychology experiment
 ### V1
 - Welcome page